 Parsnip Gratin

-Tender parsnips nestled in a cheesy Gruyère cream sauce with hints of leek and sage and a crispy bread topping!
+Tender parsnips nestled in a cheesy Gruyère cream sauce with hints of leek and sage and a crispy topping!

 5 from 4 votes